MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As we worked together on the project repository in our group branches and PR requests were used
+As we worked together on the project repository in our group branches and PR requests were used constantly.
+All new work would be developed on a separate branch and to merge it to main several automations and requirements were to be satisfied.

 ### Question 10